 Making an Impression: Prints by Manet, Pissarro and their Contemporaries

-The Impressionist's characteristic subjects; portraits, modern life, landscape and weather are all represented in their prints which, like their paintings, exploit and cultivate innovatory techniques and aesthetic effects.
+The Impressionists' characteristic subjects; portraits, the modern life of the city, landscape, and weather are all represented in these prints which, like their paintings, exploit and cultivate innovatory techniques and aesthetic effects.

 Kirkby Gallery & Prescot Museum 25 January–10 April 2021

 Inspired by Constable's famous statement that 'It will be difficult to name a class of landscape in which the sky is not the key note, the standard scale and the chief organ of sentiment' this exhibition focuses on aerial rather than terrestrial landscapes in art, and celebrates five hundred years of artists' fascination with the sky.